 However, epoxy resins vary greatly.

-In turn, I always follow the manufacturer’s instructions very closely.
+I always follow the manufacturer’s instructions very closely.

 First Resin Pour